micmejia/bible-dump/NKJV/1 Kings/1 Kgs 8.md

 For the cherubim spread _their_ two wings over the place of the ark, and the cherubim overshadowed the ark and its poles.

 ###### 8
-The poles extended so that the [^c]ends of the poles could be seen from the holy _place,_ in front of the inner sanctuary; but they could not be seen from outside.
+The poles extended so that the ends of the poles could be seen from the holy _place,_ in front of the inner sanctuary; but they could not be seen from outside.
 And they are there to this day.

 ###### 9
 Nothing _was_ in the ark except the two tablets of stone which Moses put there at Horeb, when the Lord made _a covenant_ with the children of Israel, when they came out of the land of Egypt.